-Looked after children (LAC) / private fostering:
+14.2.
+Looked after children (LAC)

-Looked after children: "A child who has been in the care of their local authority for more than 24 hours is known as a looked after child.
+A child who has been in the care of their local authority for more than 24 hours is known as a looked after child.
 Looked after children are also often referred to as children in care, a term which many children and young people prefer.
 Each UK nation has a slightly different definition of a looked after child and follows its own legislation, policy and guidance.
 But in general, looked after children are: